 A better description of the atmospheric structure at regional and synoptic scales is needed during precipitation events, and particularly during events controlling the temporal and spatial SMB variability.
 Several studies present site specific results on precipitation origins (precipitation from synoptic scale systems, hoar frost, diamond dust (Dittmann et al. 2016; Stenni et al. 2016; Schlosser et al. 2016)) and on their impact on the local SMB.
 Synoptic-scale precipitation is known to control the inter-annual variability of accumulation in Dronning Maud land (Gorodetskaya et al. 2014), Dome C, and Dome F (Schlosser et al. 2016) through high intensity precipitation occurrences, but continental-scale studies for Antarctica are missing.
 High precipitation events are related to warm and moist air mass intrusions linked to mid-tropospheric planetary waves (Turner et al. 2016) leading to inland advection of moisture and are often connected with the main modes of atmospheric circulation variability at southern high-latitudes (Thompson et al. 2011; Turner et al. 2016; Nicolas et al. 2017; Bromwich et al. 2012).
 Moisture intrusions are also related to low-elevation surface melt via positive temperature anomalies as observed at WAIS (Nicolas et al. 2017) or on the Larsen ice shelves (Kuipers Munneke et al. 2018; Bozkurt et al. 2018).
 However, the synoptic causes of these events are still poorly known.
 Moreover, the feedbacks between melting and albedo, which may be critical for processes prior to ice shelf collapses (Kingslake et al. 2017), are poorly observed in the field.
 Currently, there is a large gap between the large scale on which remotely sensed information is currently obtained (Lenaerts et al. 2016; Kuipers Munneke et al. 2018) and the local scale on which the physical laws may be applied.
-This scaling problem is also particularly strong for processes involving erosion and the redistribution of snow (Amory et al. 2017), which occur at a decametre scale (Libois et al. 2014; Souverijns et al. 2018), whereas those observed using space- and airborne microwave radar (e.g., between 4 and 6 GHz) or ground penetrating radars (GPR) (Fujita et al. 2011; Verfaillie et al. 2012; Medley et al. 2013, 2015; Frezzotti et al. 2007) are relevant at the kilometre scale, the latter being more accurately the one controlling the SMB average modelled by regional circulation models (Agosta et al. 2018; Wessem et al. 2018).
+This scaling problem is also particularly strong for processes involving erosion and the redistribution of snow (Amory et al. 2017), which occur at a decametre scale (Libois et al. 2014; Souverijns et al. 2018), whereas those observed using space- and airborne microwave radar (e.g., between 4 and 6 GHz) or ground penetrating radars (GPR) (Fujita et al. 2011; Verfaillie et al. 2012; Medley et al. 2013, 2015; Frezzotti et al. 2007) are relevant at the kilometre scale, the latter being more accurately the one controlling the SMB average modelled by regional circulation models (Agosta et al. 2018; van Wessem et al. 2018).

 Despite improvements in regional-scale models, assessing the future SMB of Antarctica will rely on our capability to produce accurate future projections of the moisture fluxes towards Antarctica.
 These changes will be linked to changes in the sea-ice characteristics (Bracegirdle et al. 2017; Krinner et al. 2014; Palerme et al. 2017) and in the westerly circulation and the atmospheric blocking patterns around Antarctica (Massom et al. 2004), which are known to present biases in the CMIP5 simulations (Bracegirdle et al. 2017; Favier et al. 2016).
 For this reason, bias corrections based on nudging approaches or data assimilation schemes (Beaumet et al. 2017; Krinner et al. 2014) have been proposed to offer additional information to ensemble approaches.
 Nevertheless, utilizing paleo-climate information on the westerlies (Saunders et al. 2018), sea ice characteristics (Campagne et al. 2015), temperature (Jones et al. 2016), and SMB (Thomas et al. 2017) may be useful in constraining the modelled future climate variability and impacts in the southern hemisphere (Jones et al. 2016; Abram et al. 2014).
 This information will help to define when the SMB increase caused by the anthropogenic warming will emerge from the natural climate variability of Antarctica.
 This is currently expected to occur after 2020-2050 (Previdi and Polvani 2016).